 Prescription Specialty Drugs Benefits You pay: 1.
-Specialty prescription drugs received from a designated specialty Preferred specialty prescription drugs: \$20 per prescription unit; or pharmacy Non-preferred specialty prescription drugs: \$75 per prescription unit The deductible does not apply.
-2. Specialty infertility prescription drugs received from a designated specialty Preferred specialty prescription drugs: \$20 per prescription unit; or pharmacy Limited to a maximum benefit of Non-preferred specialty prescription drugs: \$75 per prescription unit \$5,000 per calendar year for all infertility drugs described in Prescription Drugs and Prescription Specialty Drugs combined The deductible does not apply.
-3. Specialty growth hormone when prescribed by a physician for the Preferred specialty prescription drugs: \$20 per prescription unit; or treatment of a demonstrated growth hormone deficiency and received from a designated specialty Non-preferred specialty prescription drugs: \$75 per prescription unit pharmacy The deductible does not apply.
-4. Orally-administered cancer treatment medications received from Preferred specialty prescription drugs: \$20 per prescription unit; or a designated specialty pharmacy Non-preferred specialty prescription drugs: \$75 per prescription unit The deductible does not apply.
+Specialty prescription drugs received from a designated specialty pharmacy Preferred specialty prescription drugs: 20% coinsurance up to a maximum of \$300 per prescription unit; The deductible does not apply.
+Non-preferred specialty prescription drugs: 40% coinsurance per prescription unit The deductible does not apply.
+2. Specialty infertility prescription drugs received from a designated specialty pharmacy Preferred specialty prescription drugs: 20% coinsurance up to a maximum of \$300 per prescription unit; Limited to a maximum benefit of The deductible does not apply. \$5,000 per calendar year for all infertility covered drugs described in Prescription Drugs and Non-preferred specialty prescription drugs: 40% coinsurance per prescription unit Prescription Specialty Drugs combined The deductible does not apply.
+3. Specialty growth hormone when prescribed by a physician for the treatment of a demonstrated growth Preferred specialty prescription drugs: 20% coinsurance up to a maximum of \$300 per prescription unit; hormone deficiency and received The deductible does not apply. from a designated specialty pharmacy Non-preferred specialty prescription drugs: 40% coinsurance per prescription unit The deductible does not apply.
+4. Orally-administered cancer treatment medications received from a designated specialty pharmacy Preferred specialty prescription drugs: 20% coinsurance up to a maximum of \$20 per prescription unit; The deductible does not apply.
+Non-preferred specialty prescription drugs: \$75 per prescription unit The deductible does not apply.